-WASHINGTON — A House of Representatives committee met on Monday to discuss a proposed bill that would grant D.C. statehood.
+WASHINGTON — A House of Representatives voted Thursday to pass a bill that would grant D.C. statehood.
 The prospect, once a progressive dream, has become a mainstream policy goal in the Democratic party.

 The bill will face a tough path in the Senate, where Democrats hold a slim majority.
 With a new administration in office, many have been asking our Verify team about the general process behind becoming a state.